 If you don’t tell us when these changes happen, you may be doing the wrong thing.

-For example, you must tell us if any of the following happens to you:
+You must tell us if any of the following occurs:

 How and when to tell us

-You can tell us your changes through our self service options.
+The easiest way to tell us about changes is through our self service options.

-- make sure your details are up to date on myGov.
+- make sure your details are up to date in myGov.

 It’s important to tell us if you change your legal name.

 To change or correct your legal name, we’ll need: